Walk: Lochranza and Beinn Bhreac, Isle of Arran

 Arran has many attractions, but if you are looking for peaceful surroundings, rugged Highland scenery and spectacular wildlife, the place to go is Lochranza at the very northern tip of the island.
-Over the years I have walked thousands of miles in Britain, but it is a walk here one summer day that is one of the most memorable.

 1. Castles and whisky

 The walk starts at the Lochranza Hotel, and takes the road heading inland and passing the ruined castle on the promontory.
 It appears like a typical late medieval tower house but is actually built from a much earlier hall on this site.

 Stay on the road past the Youth Hostel and the new Arran Distillery where they make fine single malt whisky.
 Just before reaching the little bridge, turn right onto the path up Gleann Easan Biorach.

 There is an obvious track beside the clear waters of the little river, but it soon becomes much rougher and stonier as the river gets busier, tumbling through a series of falls in a rocky gorge.
 It is now that you need to keep binoculars handy, for this is eagle territory.

 2. Head to the top